NCBA Urges FDA to Toughen Marketing Rules

 NCBA’s comments urge FDA to address misleading advertising on plant-based fake meat foods.
 Plant-based fake meat has been on the market for several years, but sales have tumbled as consumers balk at ultra-processed food.
 Although the final guidance for industry is nonbinding, closing loopholes that allow plant-based companies to use terms like “beef” and imagery like the outline of a cow are important first steps that benefit real farmers and ranchers.
 Additional guidance or rulemaking actions may follow in the coming months.

-“If you have to hide behind the work of America’s livestock producers to sell your product, that says all you need to know about these inferior imitations,” Wehrbein added.
+“If you have to hide behind the work of America’s livestock producers to sell your product.
+That says all you need to know about these inferior imitations,” Wehrbein added.

 The National Cattlemen’s Beef Association (NCBA) has represented America’s cattle producers since 1898, preserving the heritage and strength of the industry through education and public policy.
 As the largest association of cattle producers, NCBA works to create new markets and increase demand for beef.
 Efforts are made possible through membership contributions.
 To join, contact NCBA at 1-866-BEEF-USA or membership@beef.org.